arachnocid/ObjectImpactFramework/README.md

 - **filter**: Conditions to decide if the rule should run, based on the object.
 - **effect**: What happens when the rule triggers.
 This can be one effect or a list of effects.
 - **chance** (optional): A number from 0 to 100 for the percentage chance the effects happen.
 If you skip this, it’s 100% (always happens).
+- **interactions** (optional): A number from 0 to 100 which determines how many interactions it will take for the event to fire.
+If you skip this, it's 1 (every interaction).

 Example of a simple rule:
 ```json